 Bottom friction under combined wave-current flow is estimated using Grant and Madsen (1994) model.
-On cohesive sediment bed constant physical roughness associated with biogenic bed-forms is specified.
-On non-cohesive sediment bed the total physical roughness is assumed to be composed of three components: one due to skin friction at the bed, one due to form drag over the ripples, and one due to the dissipation associated with a near bottom layer of intense sediment transport.
+On a cohesive sediment bed constant physical roughness associated with biogenic bedforms is specified.
+On a non-cohesive sediment bed the total physical roughness is assumed to be composed of the skin friction over the sediment grains and the form-drag over the ripples.
 Ripples in a wave-dominated environment are either simulated or specified as the model input data.
-Under combined waves and currents and in a current-dominated flow the bed forms are specified as the model input data.
+Under combined waves and currents and in a current-dominated flow the bed forms are specified as the model input parameters.